 When visiting mosques, men should wear long pants and women should have their heads covered.

-When you travel to a Muslim country, there will always be restrictions on pork products, alcohol, pornography and how you dress.
+When you travel to a Muslim country, there will always be some restrictions on pork products, alcohol, pornography, and how you dress.

 Pornography is completely illegal.
-It's still illegal to drink alcohol and be drunk in public, but you will find licensed hotels and restaurants sell alcohol.
-Actually, if you live in Oman you can apply to get a license to drink in your own home from the Royal Oman police.
+It is a punishable offence under Omani law to drink alcohol in public, be drunk in a public area, or to drive under the influence.
+However, it is possible for tourists and visitors to buy and drink alcohol in licensed venues, such as hotels, restaurants and clubs.
+Actually, if you live in Oman and are a non-Muslim you can apply to get a license to drink in your own home from the Royal Oman police.

 Planning a road trip around Oman?
 Learn how to stay safe while traveling on public transport and safely drive around Oman.

 On a 10-day circular road trip around Oman, Sarah Duff combines unmissable sights with a mixture of off-the-beaten-track adventures.